 Leapfrog Schools Case Studies

 The Gretton School, Girton

-The Gretton School has a great size area of their grounds which is used for outdoor activities, but has become overgrown and has the potential to offer so much more.
-Over the next few months Froglife will be transforming this area into a space which provides excellent habitat for wildlife, including reinstating an old pond which is currently dry, while also providing an area suitable for outdoor learning and activities.
+The Gretton School had a great size area of their grounds which was used for outdoor activities, but had become overgrown and had the potential to offer so much more.
+Froglife transformed this area, including reinstating an old pond, into a space which provides excellent habitat for wildlife whilst also providing an area suitable for outdoor learning and activities.